-In 1980 Yves Saint Laurent and Pierre Berge bought the Majorelle Garden and saved its legacy as the most colorful gem of Marrakech.
+In 1980 Yves Saint Laurent and Pierre Berge bought the Majorelle Garden and saved its legacy as the most beautiful gem of Marrakech.
 Both of them worked hard to preserve and enhance the uniqueness of the garden.
 After Yves Saint Laurent’s death in 2008, Pierre Berge donated the Majorelle Garden to the Foundation Pierre Berge – Yves Saint Laurent.

-The Majorelle Garden – Colorful Gem of Marrakech
+The Majorelle Garden, Precious Gem of Marrakech

 We didn’t know a lot about the Majorelle Garden before our visit.
 However, this didn’t prevent us from enjoying this special place full of colors and cultural treasures of Marrakech.
-From cobalt blue villa-museum to green benches, beautiful tiles, big colorful jars and plant pots, the Majorelle Garden astounds you with unprecedented charm.
+From cobalt blue villa-museum to green benches, beautiful tiles, big colorful jars, and plant pots, the Majorelle Garden astounds you with unprecedented charm.

 Moreover, as soon as you walk into the garden, you feel like you just entered a completely new place.
 All of a sudden, the busyness of Marrakech disappears.
 And all you can see is pure beauty of the fine architecture and the abundance of colors ranging from signature blue, yellow, green, orange, and red.
 But despite this opulence, none of the colors overwhelms you.
-On the contrary, they create a beautiful harmony with lush greenery of the Majorelle Garden.
+On the contrary, they create a beautiful harmony with lush greenery in the Majorelle Garden.